Eric-McKinney/mint/log.md

 Goals for today:

 - [x] Continue and finish writing eval tests (if possible)
+- [ ] Use a pipe to pass env changes from child to parent (deferred)

 Notes:

 - Regarding the note from 6/9/24, I think I'll just leave the lexer tests format alone for good and I'll leave the parser tests format alone until I add more tests

+Issues:

+1. The heap is not shared between the parent and child process, so the env cannot be updated from child to parent after an assignment or function has been evaluated (or at least not easily)

+Fixes:

+- Issue 1 from today (forking makes separate heaps -> env doesn't update)
+    - I thought I could use threads since they share a heap, but if one thread exits or segfaults then the main thread ends which defeats the purpose
+    - There appear to be a few ways for processes to communicate, but I think a pipe is the most sane way to do it

+## June 16th, 2024

+Goals for today:

+- [ ] Write a function to serialize an env (either the whole thing or just the changes to be made to the env)
+- [ ] Write a function to deserialize an env
+- [ ] Write a function to print each eval result as an end user would expect to see them
+- [ ] Use a pipe to allow serialized envs to be sent/received between parent and child processes